quamotion/cloud-docs/getting-started/configuring-device-hub.rst

 3. Copy this zip archive to your Device Hub.
 4. Unzip this archive into ``/var/lib/quamotion/devimg/``

+Alternatively, you can also navigate to http://device-hub:17894/, click *Settings* and click *Upload Developer Disk*.

 Installing a Developer Profile
 ------------------------------